-- Use of Block Grant Funding Authority to support Development and Redevelopment, Enhanced and Expanded Family Self-sufficiency and related programming, and the HACP MTW Homeownership Program. - o Originally approved with the initial Moving To Work Program and expanded to include homeownership and resident service programs in subsequent years,

-HACP continues to use Moving To Work block grant funding to support its Moving To Work Initiatives.
-Additional information on the use of Single Fund block grant authority is included in other sections of this MTW Plan, particularly Section V. on Sources and Uses of funds.

-- Energy Performance Contracting. - Under HACP's Moving To Work Agreement, HACP may enter into Energy Performance Contracts (EPC) without prior HUD approval.
+- Use of Block Grant Funding Authority to support Development and Redevelopment, Enhanced and Expanded Family Self-sufficiency and related programming, and the HACP MTW Homeownership Program. - Originally approved with the initial Moving To Work Program and expanded to include homeownership and resident service programs in subsequent years, HACP continues to use Moving To Work block grant funding to support its Moving To Work Initiatives.
+Additional information on the use of Single Fund block grant authority is included in other sections of this MTW Plan, particularly Section V. on Sources and Uses of funds. - Energy Performance Contracting. - Under HACP's Moving To Work Agreement, HACP may enter into Energy Performance Contracts (EPC) without prior HUD approval.
 HACP will continue its current EPC, executed in 2008, to reduce costs and improve efficient use of federal funds. - O HACP's current EPC included installation of water saving measures across the authority, installation of more energy efficient lighting throughout the authority, and installation of geo-thermal heating and cooling systems at select communities.
 It was completed in 2010, with final payments made in 2011.
 Monitoring and Verification work began in 2011, with the first full Monitoring and Verification report completed for the 2012 year.
 HACP's objectives include realizing substantial energy cost savings.
-HACP reports on the EPC in the MTW Annual Report. - Establishment of a Local Asset Management Program. - In 2004, prior to HUD's adoption of a site based asset management approach to public housing operation and management, HACP embarked on a strategy to transition its centralized management to more decentralized site-based management capable of using an asset management approach.
+HACP reports on the EPC in the MTW Annual Report. - Establishment of a Local Asset Management Program. - o In 2004, prior to HUD's adoption of a site based asset management approach to public housing operation and management, HACP embarked on a strategy to transition its centralized management to more decentralized site-based management capable of using an asset management approach.
 During HACP's implementation, HUD adopted similar policies and requirements for all Housing Authorities.
 Specific elements of HACP's Local Asset Management Program were approved in 2010, as described in the Appendix, Local Asset Management Program.
-HACP will continue to develop and refine its Local Asset Management Program to reduce costs and increase effectiveness.
+HACP will continue to develop and refine its Local Asset Management Program to reduce costs and increase effectiveness. - Acquisition of Property to be Utilized for Administrative Offices - HACP and its partners the City of Pittsburgh and the Urban Redevelopment Authority are seeking to acquire property to be used in an administrative capacity.
+The current administrative offices require extensive renovation and system updates to become code compliant.
+Upon analysis, it was determined to be in the best interest of the agency and its partners to sell the current building and acquire another property.